MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 - Object anchor

-- QR code anchor
+- QR code anchor - A printed QR code anchor that's attached to a physical object in the real world.

-- Circular code anchor
+- Circular code anchor -  A printed circular code that's attached to a physical object in the real world.

-- Holographic anchor
+- Holographic anchor - A digital representation that's overlaid on a physical object in the real world.
+The digital representation can be a computer-aided design (CAD) model or a scanned model.

 This topic provides step-by-step instructions for each type of anchor.